momentum-mod/docs/content/docs/guide/map_submission/map_submission.md

 ## Entities

-#### Fix Landmark Teleport Angles

-- Our trigger_teleport logic uses CS:GO's landmark teleport logic, which is different from older games.
-It is backwards compatible with older games, but achieving compatibility may require simple adjustments to entity props.
-- Landmark teleports originally made for older games may need to be changed to make the angles of the teleport destination and landmark entity match, and disable `UseLandmarkAngles` as well.

 ### Moving Brushes

 - Moving/rotating brushes should have cycles that are slow enough to be consistent.
 Otherwise they should be frozen, slowed down, or deleted.
 - **Note:** When save states are implemented, they will reset entities after starting a stage segment which will make it easier to hit cycles more consistently.

-# TODO: this can stay here

 ## Sounds/Music